FranciscoOnt/checkout-sdk-js/docs/interfaces/braintreepaypalbuttoninitializeoptions.md

 Address to be used for shipping.
 If not provided, it will use the first saved address from the active customer.

+Address to be used for shipping.
+If not provided, it will use the first saved address from the active customer.

 ___

 ### `Optional` style